smarie/python-pytest-harvest/docs/index.md

 We can of course combine this with the test status and parameters (we saw [above](#1-collecting-tests-status-and-parameters) how to collect them) if we want to create a synthesis table.
 This complete story will be available on [pytest-patterns](https://github.com/smarie/pytest-patterns).

 !!! note "results bag fixtures' storage"
     You declare the storage used in the arguments of `create_results_bag_fixture`.
-As this relies on `@saved_fixture`, you can use both a variable or a session-scope fixture name as we saw in previous chapter.
+As this relies on `@saved_fixture`, you can use both a variable or a session/module-scoped fixture name as we saw in previous chapter.

 ### 4- Creating a Synthesis table